A Globally Convergent Variational Framework for Mode Number Detection via Spectral Cutting Curves: Experiments

 In this section, we show some experiments to validate the applicability of our methods.
 Our experiments focus on 3 goals: (1) To validate the convergence and robustness of our method under synthetic signals like single-modality signal, dual-modality signal, segmented signal, comb-spectrum signal, dense-modality signal to demonstrate the extensive adaptability of the model across modes with various distribution.
 (2) To compare our method against the most challenge-able method Successive Variational Mode Decomposition (SVMD), another recursive, adaptive method determining the intrinsic modes, exhibiting the advantage of our method on not generating redundant modes or eliminating necessary modes.
 (3) To understand the applicability of our method in real-world signals like electrocardiogram (ECG) signals, showing the accuracy of decomposition by investigation of the signals reconstructed from the decomposed modes.

 All experiments are conducted under the same parameter settings unless otherwise stated.
 The stopping criterion is set as $\dfrac {\|g_n-g_{n-1}\|} {\|g_n\|} < 10^{-4}$.
-The number of discrete grid points is fixed at $N=200$ for the normalized frequency domain $[0,1]$.
-Detailed descriptions of the test signals and comparative protocols are provided in the corresponding subsections.
+To adaptively determine the effective frequency band, we compute the cumulative energy distribution of the single-sided power spectrum.
+The cut-off frequency $f_c$ is defined such that

+which is found by scanning from the Nyquist frequency downward until the energy condition is met.
+The resulting $f_c$ effectively isolates the dominant spectral components while discarding high-frequency noise tails.
+The truncated spectrum is then down‑sampled to 100 points, and the optimal cutting curve is determined on this down‑sampled spectrum.